preetsanjam/Web_Development/JavaScript/notes.md

         return  x - y;
         });

-        The sort() method compares each pair of elements in the array by calling your function with two arguments: x and y.
+        The sort() method compares each pair of elements in the array by calling the function with two arguments: x and y.

         What the return value means: